awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 The following are requirements for the resource\-based policy:
 + The resource ARN defined in the policy must match the channel ARN the policy is attached to\.
-+  The policy contains only one action: cloudtrail\-data:PutAuditEvents
++  The policy contains only one action: `cloudtrail-data:PutAuditEvents`
 +  The policy contains at least one statement\.
 The policy can have a maximum of 20 statements\.
 +  Each statement contains at least one principal\.
 A statement can have a maximum of 50 principals\.